 COGNITIVE SYSTEMS: From this follows the general assumption, that there are at least three systems which have to be learned: as the primary system the structure of objects, and as secondary systems the language expressions together with the meaning function.
 Because these learning processes are different in every person there is no exact 1-to-1 congruence between the different individual meaning functions; they always differ and make the learning and the usage of natural languages an enduring adventure.
-This is the reason for the well known synaptic gap which is a steady source of misunderstandings and errors caused by this gap (cf. Doeben-Henisch and Wagner (2007)).
+This is the reason for the well known semantic gap which is a steady source of misunderstandings and errors caused by this gap (cf. Doeben-Henisch and Wagner (2007)6).

-INDIVIDUAL MEANING FUNCTION: Knowing about this structure of a language and its way of encoding reality in a dynamic fashion located in the brain one has to look to an actor story as a symbolic space realized by language expressions whose meaning function has to be presupposed in the heads of the participating experts and stakeholders.
-Whatever some expert will write in an actor story he is using his actual encoded meaning and he

-- In extreme cases the 'other' to which a language expression is pointing can be another language expression!
-This happens when we are talking about our talking or writing. - Margaret Harris, editor.
+2 In extreme cases the 'other' to which a language expression is pointing can be another language expression!
+This happens when we are talking about our talking or writing.

+3 Margaret Harris, editor.
 Language Experience and Language Development: From Input to Uptake.
-Lawrence Erlbaum Associates, Hillsdale (USA), 1992 Paul Fletcher and Brian MacWhinney, editors.
+Lawrence Erlbaum Associates, Hillsdale (USA), 1992 4 Paul Fletcher and Brian MacWhinney, editors.
 The Handbook of Child Language.
-Basil Blackwell Ltd, Oxford (UK), 1995 - Paul Bloom.
+Basil Blackwell Ltd, Oxford (UK), 1995 5 Paul Bloom.
 How Children Learn the Meanings of Words.
-The MIT Press, Cambridge (MA), 2000 - Gerd Doeben-Henisch and Matthias Wagner.
+The MIT Press, Cambridge (MA), 2000

+6 Gerd Doeben-Henisch and Matthias Wagner.
 Validation within Safety Critical Systems Engineering from a Computational Semiotics Point of View.
 In Proceedings of the IEEE Africon2007 Conference.
-IEEE, 2007 has to presuppose that all the other experts will interpret the expressions of the actor story in a sufficiently similar way.
-In everyday communication the different experts can always make small tests whether this assumption of the sufficient same meaning is true by checking how the other expert is responding to the text and how the other expert will associate the text with certain kinds of objects or behaviors in the shared real world.
-The expressions of the everyday language as such show no meaning; you really have to know the meaning function to reach the intended meaning.
+IEEE, 2007